ivanmanan/JavaScript-Notes/linux-tools/gnome.md

 Desktop Scroller - ON - Wallpaper Scrolling: ON; Enabled Edges: LEFT, RIGHT, TOP

-Dropdown Terminal - ON
+Drop Down Terminal - ON

 Hide Top Bar - ON - Only change Keyboard Shortcuts - key that triggers the bar to be shown: _Super+E_; Pressing the shortcut again rehides the panel: ON

-Native Window Placement: ON

-No topleft hot corner: ON

-Removable Drive Menu: ON

 Top Panel workspace scroll: ON